 Alderman Sage cited the City Manager's Monthly Report.
-He noted that the City had received a 2012 Certificate of Distinction Award from the ICMA's, (International City/County Managers Association), Center for Performance Management.
+He noted that the City had received the ICMA's, (International City Managers Association), Certificate Performance Management.
 The focus was on the work performed by City staff.
 He wanted to recognize this award.
 Mr. Hales recognized Alex McElroy, Asst. to the City Manager, who had prepared the application.